Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 1) A few plugins broke

-I had two wonderful video background plugins that I loved.
+I had two excellent video background plugins that I loved.
 Said video background plugins were not compatible with RPG Maker MZ.
-I had to change my main title-menu background and an in-game cutscene to accommodate the change.
+To accommodate the change, I had to change my main title-menu background and an in-game cutscene.
 This was a bit of a disappointment, but it didn’t affect the game too drastically or detrimentally.
-As a side benefit, now that I’m not using videos I substantially reduced the file size of my game.
+As a side benefit, now that I’m not using videos, I substantially reduced the file size of my game.

 2) Speed made certain things load in a different order, which broke the game

 Familia was my first game, so I improved as a developer along the way.
-While my general practices are much stronger, some of my old methods were a bit amateur.
+While my general practices are much more robust, some of my old methods were a bit amateur.

-With the game increasing in frame rate, much of my programming was dependent on frames and no longer worked properly.
+With the game’s increasing frame rate, much of my programming was dependent on frames and no longer worked properly.
 I learned the hard way that too much speed can break a game.
 It’s like driving too fast in your car.

 This was a subtle problem and didn’t seem overly consequential at first.
-However, over time it was one of the most difficult issues to overcome.
+However, over time it was one of the most challenging issues to overcome.
 I had to rework countless events.

-It’s worth stating that many of the issues I’m dealing with would have not been an issues if I used best practices when I first created my game.
-I’ve learned that when programming, make sure to know when to trigger events from frames, and when to trigger events from time.
+It’s worth stating that many issues I’m dealing with would not have been issues if I had used best practices when I first created my game.
+I’ve learned that when programming, I know when to trigger events from frames and when to trigger events from the time.

 3) Certain Camera sequences needed to be reworked because of higher frame rate